Call for Papers

 As the SRHR community marks ICPD+30, we are calling for novel evidence situated in the current global contexts and local political environments to advance SRHR, particularly in the face of opposition to and erosion of the advances and rights gained since ICPD.

 We have seen how political actions and regimes can support or obstruct sexual and reproductive autonomy and choice.
-With national elections being held in countries covering around half of the world’s population in 2024, there is potential for significant impact on SRHR.
+With national elections held in countries covering around half of the world’s population in 2024, there is potential for significant impact on SRHR.

 Furthermore, conflict, war, global emergencies and humanitarian crises are simultaneously devastating populations, human rights and health systems in many countries.
 The role of rights- and evidence-based knowledge in informing legal, policy and health system developments, as well as advocacy and coalition building, is particularly important in these contexts.